conda-forge/admin-migrations/README.md

 ## How to Use this Repo

-1. Write a script and put it in the `scripts` directory.
+1. Write a subclass of `admin_migrations.base.Migrator`.
+You will need to fill out the `migrate` method.
+This method is called with the feedstock as the current working directory.
-2. Add the script to the `.circleci/config.yml`.
+2. Add your migration class to the list in `admin_migrations.__main__.main`

 CircleCI is set to run once an hour on a cron job.

 ## Guidelines and Ground Rules

-1. Don't migrate more than ~100-200 feedstocks per hour.
+1. Don't migrate more than several hundred feedstocks per hour.
 2. Make sure to put `[ci skip] [skip ci] [cf admin skip] ***NO_CI***` in any commits to avoid massive rebuilds.
+3. Rate-limit commits to feedstocks to in order to reduce the load on our admin webservices.
-3. Test your migration first.
+4. Test your migration first.
 The `https://github.com/conda-forge/cf-autotick-bot-test-package-feedstock` is available to help test migrations.
-4. CircleCI has a `GITHUB_TOKEN` in the environment.
+5. CircleCI has a `GITHUB_TOKEN` in the environment.
 Please do not exhaust this token's API requests.
-5. Rate-limit commits to feedstocks to at most a few per minute in order to reduce the load on our admin webservices.
+6. Do not rerender feedstocks!

+Items 1-3 are taken care of by the migrations code.